Sam-keeler/personal-project-credit-churn/README.md

 | ct_chng_q4_q1              | float64 | Change in transaction count (Q4 over Q1)                                          |
 | avg_card_utilization_ratio | float64 | Average of credit used divided by credit available                                |

+## Project Plan
+- Acquire data from kaggle
+- Prepare data for exploration by handling nulls, removing unnecessary columns, and encoding necessary variables
+- Explore data
+- Document takeaways from explore and perform statistical tests
+- Prepare for modeling by making dummies and making columns into integers
+- Create models and tweak based on feature weights
+- Use on validate data set
+- Test best model
+- Document results and findings

 ## Project Takeaways
 - Random forest model created was 95% accurate at predicting churn, an improvement of about 11% from baseline
 - Personal information about the customer (age, gender, dependents, etc.) turned out to be irrelevant when it came to predicting churn, the trends in how a person uses their credit card was the best indicator of churn
 - If more data were available, would like to see spending categories for each customer to see if that could assist with churn prediction

+## How to create notebook
+- Acquire .csv from kaggle and save it into folder
+- All necessary functions are in the wrangle file including acquire, prep for explore, split, prep for modeling, and functions to find feature weights after creating the models
+- Explore and model as you please